RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonWindows.rst

 To install Visual Studio Code:

 1. Go to `Visual Studio Code`_ and select the Windows platform to download (it should automatically feature *Download for Windows* and you can click that green button to download, otherwise select "installer" next to Windows after clicking the green dropdown arrow).
 #.
-Double click the downloaded file and follow the installer instructions (the default selections are fine).
+Double click the downloaded file and follow the installer instructions (the default selections are fine--just make sure that the box with the option to add this to your PATH is checked).
 #.
 Open Visual Studio Code and click "View", then "Extensions".
 In the Extensions menu that will appear, you'll see an option named "Python" with a subheader of "Linting, Debugging(multi-threaded...)".
 Click the green "Install" button for this extension.
+#.
+Close and reopen Visual Studio Code for the changes to take effect.

 Install Miniconda Python 3
 **************************